BioDepot/BioDepot-workflow-builder/README.md

 ###### Export graphics
 The export graphics box, if checked allows the widget to output interactive graphics to the Bwb screen.
 This is necessary for applications such as Jupyter and Cytoscape that have their own GUI.
 ###### Test mode
-The test mode box, if checked runs the widget and downstream widgets in test mode.
+The test mode box, if checked, runs the widget and downstream widgets in test mode.
 In test mode, upon pressing the start button, the docker  commands are not executed but are generated and recorded in console windows.
 An option will also appear to allow the user to save the commands to an executable bash script that can be run without Bwb.
 ###### Run mode
 The runmode menu controls how the widget will be executed.
 In manual mode, the default option, the widget can only be run by the user pressing the start button.
-Automatic mode meanst that the widget will run without user input, once all the required options are entered.
+Automatic mode means that the widget will run without user input, once all the required options are entered.
 The last run mode is the triggered run mode.
 The widget will start execution after one or more inputs are received *AND* all the required parameters are set.
 Manual start mode is typically used for widgets at the beginning of pipelines or in optional sections of the pipeline.
 Triggered mode is typcially used in downstream widgets to allow widgets to sequentially process the data as it flows through the analytical pipeline.
 ###### Select triggers
-The Select triggers menu  allows the user to specify which inputs will trigger execution.
+The select triggers menu allows the user to specify which inputs will trigger execution.
 If more than one input is chosen, the widget will wait until all inputs are received before executing.
-This menu is only active if the Triggered runmode is chosen
+This menu is only active if the triggered runmode is chosen.

 #### Widget definition window

-Right clicking on the widget brings up the option to edit its definition parameters.
+Right-clicking on the widget brings up the option to edit its definition parameters.
 Choosing the edit option edits the present widget.
 Choosing the new option edits a new widget.
 The same options are also available from the main menu.
 Upon entering the edit widget mode, a window pops up with multiple tabs described next:

 ##### General tab
 The general tab allows the user to enter general information about the widget.